“Boyd’s Genuine Porcelain Lined Cap”

 This marking is one of many slight variations in phrasing found embossed in a circular formation on round milkglass liners (“inserts” or “discs”) , part of zinc screw lids used with the “Mason” style canning/ fruit jars.

-The glass liners helped prevent food from coming in direct contact with the metal lid, which otherwise caused a metallic “off-taste” to be imparted to preserved food (not to mention the increased possibility of contamination).
+The glass liners helped prevent food from coming in direct contact with the metal lid, which otherwise caused a metallic “off-taste” to be imparted to preserved food (not to mention the increased possibility of contamination from bacteria).

 Lewis R. Boyd was issued a patent for his invention (#88439) on March 30, 1869.
 The actual title of the patent is termed “Improved Mode of Preventing Corrosion In Metallic Caps”.